-"There are two different types of inflammation: acute inflammation, which is a necessary part of our immune system—without it, we would not heal—and chronic or low-level inflammation," explains Lori Shemek, PhD, author of How to Fight FATflammation.
-The second is "silent—you do not know it's there until symptoms occur.
-It's like having a sore on the inside of your body that never heals; 75% of the population has silent inflammation and does not realize it."
+"There are two different types of inflammation: acute inflammation, which is a necessary part of our immune system—without it, we would not heal—and chronic or low-level inflammation," explains Lori Shemek, Ph.D., author of How to Fight FATflammation.
+The second is "silent," she says.
+"You do not know it's there until symptoms occur.
+It's like having a sore on the inside of your body that never heals."

 So beyond the definition, what does this actually mean for your diet, lifestyle, and future?
-We tapped two inflammation experts, Shemek and Abby Sauer, MPH, RD, a registered dietitian at Abbott, with all your burning questions.
-Consider this your simple cheat sheet to inflammation.
+We tapped two inflammation experts, Shemek and Sauer, with all your burning questions.
+Consider this your cheat sheet on inflammation in the body.

-Sauer points to significant evidence that it impacts life span too.
+Sauer points to significant evidence that it impacts the lifespan too.
 "Some studies even link low inflammation levels to a longer life, less pain, and less infection," she says.
-"For example, in a recent study, which discovered a connection between a longer life span in those who had lower inflammation levels, researchers explored the health of more than 1500 people—680 centenarians (a fancy term for those who live to be over 100 years old) and 167 of their offspring.
-[They] discovered that inflammation was the most significant, controllable factor in predicting a person's life span.
+"For example, a 2015 study discovered a connection between a longer lifespan in those who had lower inflammation levels.
+Researchers explored the health of more than 1,500 people—680 centenarians (a fancy term for those who live to be over 100 years old) and 167 of their offspring.
+[They] discovered that inflammation was the most significant, controllable factor in predicting a person's lifespan.
 When managed correctly through your everyday diet and nutrition planning, reduced inflammation levels can certainly have a significant effect on your well-being and overall quality of life."

 How do you know if you have inflammation?